CryptozombiesHQ/cryptozombie-lessons/en/1/02-contracts.md

 Rust is a multiparadigm  programming language focused on type safety and performance, enabling users to build fast and robust applications.
 A `contract` is the fundamental building block of MultiversX applications — all variables and functions belong to a contract, and this will be the starting point of all your projects.

-An empty contract named `HelloWorld` can be created with **mxpy** by running `mxpy contract new hello-world --template empty` from terminal and its structure would liik like this:
+An empty contract named `HelloWorld` can be created with **mxpy** by running `mxpy contract new hello-world --template empty` from terminal and its structure would look like this:

 ```
 ├── meta